Table of Contents[Hide][Show]

 Former First Lady Lady Bird Johnson and actress Helen Hayes established the National Wildflower Center in 1982.
 In 1997, the center was renamed the Lady Bird Johnson Wildflower Center and moved to 4801 La Crosse Avenue in South Austin.
 At the center, you can learn about Texas wildflowers, get ideas for you home garden, and walk the trails through wildflowers including bluebonnets.

 Kingsland sits on the banks of the Colorado River and Lake LBJ.
 The town’s official slogan is “Where the rivers flow and bluebonnets grow.”
-The best bluebonnets can be seen down FM 1431.
-There are abandoned railroad tracks that run through this tiny Texas town.
-Perfect for pictures!
+Head to this tiny town’s abandoned railroad tracks the super bluebonnet pictures.

 Brenham is on the map for ice cream (Blue Bell is made here and if you haven’t tried that, you’re missing out).
 This small town is the halfway point between Austin and Houston, this is an easy drive for many Texas (and visitors) to get bluebonnet pictures.
 Bluebonnets historically appear along Highway 290 East and FM 390.
 Brenham also has a Wildflower Watch website complete with a wildflower map.

 Off of I-35, take the Rueckle Road exit toward Highway 46.
 If you’re a San Antonio-area family (or visiting) this is a popular place and an easy drive.

 Ennis is known as the “Official Bluebonnet City in Texas.”
 Located south of Dallas, the Official Texas Bluebonnet Trail is said to be the oldest bluebonnet trail in Texas.